How to propagate plant cuttings in water

 Take a cutting of your plant.
 Some have nodes, so make sure your cutting includes that, some just require you to cut off a leaf, and some produce pups all by themselves.

-Put your cutting in a receptacle filled with water (room temperature rainwater is the best, but water straight from the tap will absolutely work).
+Put your cutting in a receptacle filled with water (I use tap water, but filtered water might be better).
 The rest is just a waiting (and changing the water) game.

 How to know how to take a cutting